 The yield curve

-When the curve inverts - meaning short-term yields exceed long-term yields - it is one of the most reliable recession signals in economics.
-An inverted curve means the market expects the Bank of England to cut rates aggressively in the future, which it typically only does when the economy is weakening.
-The UK yield curve inverted in 2022 and remained inverted through much of 2023, correctly signalling the economic slowdown that followed.
+The yield curve plots gilt yields across maturities.
+Normally longer-dated gilts yield more than shorter ones, producing an upward slope.
+When the curve inverts - short-term yields exceeding long-term yields - it is one of the most reliable recession signals in economics.
+The UK yield curve inverted in 2022 and remained inverted through much of 2023, correctly signalling the slowdown that followed.

 Why this matters to you